oetterer/test/README.md

 2. add your class to the autoloader section of extension.json
 3. in ComponentLibrary, look for method `rawComponentsDefinition` and add all necessary data for the new component
 4. create all necessary message entries in qqq.json and en.json.
-At least, you have to provide `bootstrap-components-<component name>-description` and `bootstrap-components-<component name>-help`
 5. add tests for your new class

 ## Format of data array in ComponentLibrary::rawComponentsDefinition